mylinuxforwork/dotfiles/README.md

 This is my configuration of Hyprland (Wayland) and Qtile (Xorg & Wayland).
 This package includes an installation script to install and setup the required components.

 PLEASE NOTE: This branch is the developement version of my dotfiles and includes the latest changes.
-Please be aware that this version is not a tested release.
+Please be aware that this version is not a fully tested release.
 To access the latest release please choose the latest tag https://gitlab.com/stephan-raabe/dotfiles/-/tags or the latest release https://gitlab.com/stephan-raabe/dotfiles/-/releases

+You can also use the dotfiles installer script to download and install the latest official release: https://gitlab.com/stephan-raabe/installer

-The dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.
+The released dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.

 You can find the video on YouTube: <a href="https://youtu.be/5i_LMMXUDJI" target="_blank">Dotfiles Configuration and Installation</a>